hamiltonnBC/portfolio-project/repository-documentation.md

 # Portfolio Project Repository Documentation

 ## Project Overview
 This is a React-based personal portfolio website hosted on GitHub Pages.
 The site features a fixed left panel with navigation and a dynamic right panel that displays different content based on the selected route.
+The site showcases professional experience, projects, and skills with an emphasis on clean design and smooth animations.

 ## Directory Structure
 ```